yuhonas/clintp.xyz/index.md

 ## who?

-I grew up in Melbourne, Australia in the 80's and was an unwilling combatant in the [console wars](https://www.denofgeek.com/games/sega/33279/sega-vs-nintendo-revisiting-the-deadliest-console-war), my passion for computing started with typing lengthy programs from [Commodore 64 magazines](https://en.wikipedia.org/wiki/Zzap!64) only to see many uneventfully fail (still unsure how this didn't lead to an aversion to programming)
+I grew up in Melbourne, Australia in the 80's, an unwilling combatant in the [console wars](https://www.denofgeek.com/games/sega/33279/sega-vs-nintendo-revisiting-the-deadliest-console-war), my passion for computing started with typing lengthy programs from [Commodore 64 magazines](https://en.wikipedia.org/wiki/Zzap!64) only to see many uneventfully fail (still unsure how this didn't lead to an aversion to programming)